 Pianist Erika Dohi, a multi-faceted artist with an eclectic musical background that ranges from traditionally classical to improvisation, and new music, has been described as a “dynamic” performer whose “technique is decidedly unidiomatic” (Classicalite).
 Most recently, Erika appeared at The Hollywood Bowl with indie band Wye Oak, opening for Bon Iver and Tu Dance with a Metropolis Ensemble performance of William Brittelle's Spiritual America.
 Last year, she joined the six-piano group Grand Band, which was recently featured at the Liquid Music series in St. Paul.
 That performance included a commissioned world-premiere by composer Missy Mazzoli.
 As an improviser, she joined Wadada Leo Smith during his residency at The Stone and for his CREATE Festival in Spring 2019.

-Erika is the co-founder of BLUEPRINTS Piano Series, which she directs with her husband Daniel Anastasio.
+Erika is the co-founder of BLUEPRINTS Piano Series.
 The series unites pianists from different genres for concerts that mix classical music, contemporary, jazz, and improvisation.
 This past season, BLUEPRINTS put on the 11-concert festival In Visible Roads in collaboration with Metropolis Ensemble; these concerts were featured in the New York Times and the New Yorker, and hosted a wide variety of pianists.

 Erika is also the co-founder of RighteousGIRLS with flutist Gina Izzo.
 The duo fuses classical, contemporary, and jazz, while inviting some of today’s most prominent composers to create genre-blurring new music.
 RighteousGIRLS’s album gathering blue has been met with critical acclaim from both jazz and contemporary-classical critics alike; Jackson Cooper, from I Care If You Listen, called it “…one of the most adventurous new music debut albums in recent years.” gathering blue received a 4.5 stars rating by John Ephland in DownBeat magazine.
 The duo has recently received a 2016 IMPACT award, and 2015 New Music USA Awards Grant, and a 2014 Independent Music Awards Nomination for gathering blue (Best Album) and KARakurENAI (Best Instrumental) by composer/steel-pannist Andy Akiho.